 Quebec has some good skiing, IF you can ski on ice.
 I'm biased, but if you want to ski in Canada, go west.
 My favourites: Lake Louise near Banff and Big White near Kelowna.

-Actually not really I would try up more like in Canada but if you want to go to Ontario I would go fishing at Lake Ontario .Last year I caught a huge salmon their.It is very beautiful.If you decide to fish ,get a hotel room next to salmon river.that sunset was delightful for my family but the only bad part is that you have to wake up really early about 5 years ago
+Actually not really I would try up more like in Canada but if you want to go to Ontario I would go fishing at Lake Ontario .Last year I caught a huge salmon their.It is very beautiful.If you decide to fish ,get a hotel room next to salmon river.that sunset was delightful for my family but the only bad part is that you have to wake up really early over 5 years ago